VMware (NYSE:VMW) Updates Q3 2022 Earnings Guidance

-VMware (NYSE:VMW) last issued its quarterly earnings results on Wednesday, August 25th.
-The virtualization software provider reported $1.75 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.64 by $0.11.
-VMware had a net margin of 17.44% and a return on equity of 24.89%.
-During the same quarter last year, the business earned $1.81 EPS.
-Equities analysts forecast that VMware will post 4.62 EPS for the current fiscal year.
+VMware (NYSE:VMW) last posted its earnings results on Wednesday, August 25th.
+The virtualization software provider reported $1.75 EPS for the quarter, topping the Zacks’ consensus estimate of $1.64 by $0.11.
+VMware had a return on equity of 23.89% and a net margin of 16.77%.
+During the same quarter in the previous year, the company earned $1.81 EPS.
+As a group, equities research analysts expect that VMware will post 4.62 earnings per share for the current fiscal year.

-In other VMware news, EVP Jean Pierre Brulard sold 338 shares of the company’s stock in a transaction dated Wednesday, August 25th.
-The shares were sold at an average price of $160.00, for a total value of $54,080.00.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-80.80% of the stock is owned by corporate insiders.
+In other news, EVP Jean Pierre Brulard sold 338 shares of the business’s stock in a transaction that occurred on Wednesday, August 25th.
+The stock was sold at an average price of $160.00, for a total transaction of $54,080.00.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Insiders own 28.50% of the company’s stock.

 A hedge fund recently raised its stake in VMware stock.
-Morgan Stanley lifted its position in shares of VMware, Inc. (NYSE:VMW) by 38.4% during the 2nd quarter, according to its most recent disclosure with the SEC.
-The firm owned 482,318 shares of the virtualization software provider’s stock after buying an additional 133,792 shares during the period.
-Morgan Stanley owned 0.12% of VMware worth $77,157,000 as of its most recent SEC filing.
-Institutional investors and hedge funds own 13.92% of the company’s stock.
+Morgan Stanley boosted its stake in VMware, Inc. (NYSE:VMW) by 38.4% during the second quarter, according to the company in its most recent filing with the SEC.
+The institutional investor owned 482,318 shares of the virtualization software provider’s stock after buying an additional 133,792 shares during the quarter.
+Morgan Stanley owned approximately 0.12% of VMware worth $77,157,000 as of its most recent filing with the SEC.
+Hedge funds and other institutional investors own 13.92% of the company’s stock.

 About VMware